In New Jersey, the average slip and fall settlement varies substantially based on the details of the case.

 - The property owner knew about the danger or should have known about it.

 It’s important to recognize that these are general guidelines for slip and fall accidents and premises liability claims.
 Talking to an experienced personal injury lawyer is the best way to determine the viability of your claim.

 What Is the Average NJ Slip and Fall Settlement Amount?

 No two injury accidents are alike.
-For this reason, NJ premises liability attorneys cannot accurately estimate an average settlement claim value.
+For this reason, New Jersey premises liability attorneys cannot accurately estimate an average settlement claim value.
 The value of your claim will depend on your injuries and how they are likely to affect your future.
 You may have the right to recover compensation for damages such as: